x4m/caveats_of_replication/README.md

-# caveats_of_replication
+# Caveats of replication
-Materials for FOSDEM2021 talk "Caveats of replication in PostgreSQL HA clusters and CDC systems"
+## in PostgreSQL HA clusters and CDC systems
+Materials for FOSDEM2021 PostgreSQL devroom talk.